-Oldness; or, the Last-Ditch Efforts of Marcus O will be available in bookstores and online October 15, 2018.
+Oldness; or, the Last-Ditch Efforts of Marcus O is now available in bookstores and online.

 A lecturer of English literature residing in Vancouver, Brett Josef Grubisic is the author of the novels The Age of Cities, This Location of Unknown Possibilities, and From Up River and for One Night Only.
 Previous publications include Understanding Beryl Bainbridge, Contra/diction, Carnal Nation (co-edited with Carellin Brooks), American Hunks (co-authored with David L. Chapman), National Plots (co-edited with Andrea Cabajsky), and Blast, Corrupt, Dismantle, Erase (co-edited with Giséle M. Baxter and Tara Lee).